Image Credit: Luca Onniboni/Unsplash

 What Does A Content Writer Do?

 You already know that the longer a reader stays on your site, the more advertisers will pay.
-Last year, for example, Buzzfeed generated about $850 million in advertising revenue.
+In 2023, for example, the content site BuzzFeed generated about $850 million in advertising revenue.

 How Do I Know Good Content From Bad?